BURLA-HARSHIT/CPP_Programs/README.md

 6.Write a CPP Program to read two variables and print all arthmetic operations.

 7.Write a CPP Program to check the given number is Even or Odd based on the last digit.

+8. Write a CPP Program to read an integer n from the user,then read n elements into an array and display the elements of an array.